The Episode That Does Not Make Sense Until Someone Names It

 Why Mixed States Carry Specific Risk

 One of the reasons clinicians take mixed states seriously is the risk profile.
 Depression alone carries suicidal risk.
-But depression combined with high energy and activation is considered to carry a higher risk than depression alone because the activation provides the capacity to act on ideation that a purely depressed state might not.
+Depression combined with high energy and activation is generally considered to carry higher risk, because the activation can provide the capacity to act on ideation that a purely depressed state might not.
+This is part of why mixed episodes are flagged as one of the more dangerous phases of bipolar disorder.

 This is not meant to alarm you.
 It is meant to explain why naming this correctly is not just a technical distinction.
 It has real implications for treatment approach, safety planning, and monitoring frequency.
 If you are experiencing what feels like a mixed state, contact your provider and describe what is happening in specific terms: what your mood is doing, what your energy is doing, what your sleep is doing, and whether you are having thoughts of self-harm.

-Mixed states are notoriously difficult to recognize in the moment.
-When you are inside one, the combination of depression and activation makes it hard to assess yourself accurately.
-This is exactly why mood charting has particular value for people who experience mixed features.
+Mixed states are hard to recognize in the moment.
+When you are inside one, the combination of depression and activation makes it difficult to assess yourself accurately.
+This is why mood charting has particular value for people who experience mixed features: it gives you a way to spot the prodrome, the early warning signs that an episode is gathering, before the full episode lands.

 If you are using the bipolar mood charting approach described in our guide, you are already tracking mood polarity and energy separately.
-Mixed states often show up in the data as a divergence: mood trending depressive while energy stays elevated, or mood rating is negative while sleep is decreasing (which usually indicates activation rather than depression).
+Mixed states often show up in the data as a divergence: mood trending depressive while energy stays elevated, or mood rating negative while sleep is decreasing, which usually points to activation rather than depression.

 When you can show your provider a chart that displays mood at -2 alongside energy at 4, it is a much clearer picture than “I felt depressed but also weirdly wired.”
 The data gives language to something that is genuinely hard to describe from inside it.